ga-curriculum/responsive-design-v2/nav-bar-media-query/README.md

 ![Result](./assets/result.png)

 If you'd like to learn how to make this functional, head to the [Functional Hamburger Nav Level Up](../level-up/functional-hamburger-nav.md) for a walkthrough.

-## ❓ Review Questions

-- What does `display:none` do?
-- True/False: it's a good idea to start building your CSS from the perspective a smaller width devices, adding additional CSS for larger devices as makes sense
-- True/False: a good practice for checking your media queries is to shrink and extend your browser window.
-If at any point in that process the page becomes difficult to use, it may be a good idea to add additional breakpoints or adjust the one you wrote.